 - No, cat licensing is strictly voluntary.

-- Victorville allows goats and chickens on residential lots larger than one half acre and in two specific areas of the City.
+- Victorville only allows chickens on residential lots larger than one half acre and in two specific areas of the City.
 Contact us at 760-955-5089 to see if you are located within those areas.

 - You do not need to bring your dog in to get licensed, just the rabies certificate and the sterility certificate if applicable.
 In fact, you can license online here.